CameronDevine/StateMint/paper/paper.md

 # Introduction

-When deriving a system's state-space model&mdash;that is, its vector state (differential) equation and its vector output (algebraic) equation&mdash;one proceeds by defining the state differential equation of a dynamic system using linear graph methods finding the elemental and constraint equations is the first step.
+When deriving a system's state-space model&mdash;that is, its vector state (differential) equation and its vector output (algebraic) equation&mdash;one begins by forming a scalar equation for each element describing its and differential equation of a dynamic system using linear graph methods finding the elemental and constraint equations is the first step.
 The next step is to algebraically eliminate those variables that are not state or input variables from the equations until a minimal set of differential equations remains.
 During this step of manually reducing the system of equations is where students often make mistakes, leading to frustration and discouragement.